Property Owner Alert Frequently Asked Questions

 How will I receive alerts?

-- Alerts are sent via no-reply@landata.online.
-You may wish to add this email to your address book to ensure the alerts land in your email inbox.
+• Alerts are sent from no-reply@landata.online to the email address included in the subscription.
+You may wish to add no-reply@landata.online to your address book to ensure the alerts land in your email inbox and don’t end up in junk mail.

-- If your property/title is subdivided or cancelled, your existing alert subscription will no longer be valid.
-You will need a new subscription to the Property Owner Alert service for the newly created titles that replace the original one, and you wish to monitor.
+• If your property/title is subdivided or cancelled, your existing alert subscription will no longer be valid.
+You will need a new subscription for the newly created title(s) if you wish to monitor activity.

 I have applied for a lost title replacement, and the original title had an active Property Owner Alert.
 Do I need to re-subscribe for alerts on the new title?

-My paper title was subscribed to the alert, and it is now converted to an electronic Certificate of Title (eCT), Do I need to subscribe to a new Property Owner Alert?
+My Certificate of Title was a paper one when I subscribed to the alert, and it is now converted to an electronic one, do I need to subscribe to a new Property Owner Alert?

-Is it common to receive more than one dealing alert when there are activities such as Refinance?
+Is it common to receive more than one activity Alert when there are activities affecting the title, such as mortgage refinance?

-- Yes, it is common to receive more than one Dealing Alert at the same time.
-This happens when multiple dealings are lodged together in a single transaction.
+• Yes, it is common to receive more than one activity alert at the same time.
+This happens when multiple dealings are lodged together and are then registered/recorded together.

-For example, during a refinance, you may receive:
+For example, during a refinance, you may receive two dealing activity alerts on the same day:

 What alerts will I receive if I am selling my property?

-If you are selling your property, you can expect to receive the following alerts:
+If you are selling your property, you can expect these alerts:

-What Alerts can I expect if I am refinancing my house/property?
+What Alerts can I expect if I am refinancing my property?

-If you refinance the mortgage on your subscribed title, you can expect the following alerts:
+If you are refinancing your property, you can expect the following alerts:

-- Pre-Settlement Activity Alert – This will be triggered when your incoming financial institution initiates the refinance process through an Electronic Lodgement Network Operator (e.g., PEXA).
+Title activity alert: This will be triggered when your new financial institution initiates the refinance process by opening a workspace in an Electronic Lodgement Network Operator (e.g., PEXA or Sympli).

-- Dealing Alerts – Once the refinance is completed, you will receive alerts for:
+Dealing activity alerts: After the refinance is complete, you will receive alerts for the registration of the following:

-These alerts help keep you informed of key changes to your property title during the refinancing process.
+These alerts keep you informed of the key changes to your title throughout the refinancing process.

 Return to the table of contents